 Do you know your chablis from your chardonnay?
-Yes or no, you’ll be seduced by Château de la Resle, a Burgundy-set, Dutch-owned boutique hotel with modern interiors, surrounded by expansive vineyards.
+Yes or no, you’ll be seduced by Château de la Resle, an intimate Burgundy-set, Dutch-owned boutique hotel with modern interiors, with expansive vineyards close by.
 Its charms run far beyond the bottled, as the château’s 19th-century façade hides a surprise: a gallery’s worth of hyper-modern Dutch paintings, sculptures and objets d’art displayed against navy and white walls.
 Spend long, lazy days stretching out in the spa’s hammam, playing pétanque on the lawns and dipping a toe in the saltwater pool – all with a glass of the famous local chablis in hand (after all, it’d be churlish not to).

-Rates include a buffet breakfast of home-made bread and pastries, cereal, fresh fruit, eggs, bacon, cheese, Nespresso coffee and Kusmi tea.
+Rates include a wholly organic buffet breakfast of homemade bread and pastries, cereal, fresh fruit, eggs, bacon, cheese, Nespresso coffee and Kusmi tea.

 If you fall in love with the hotel’s Dutch minimalism, nose around the design shop; treasures include Carolina Wilcke’s porcelain vases and Reinier Bosch’s fluid, steel candlesticks.
 Smith guests get 15 per cent off.

 The château stoppers its barrels from 12 November to 8 February, but pops a few corks over the festive season when they reopen for Christmas and New Year's Eve.

 At the hotel